ajoydas/mini_blog/ReadMe.md

 ### Testing, Linting, and Code Coverage support

 Added a `run_commands.sh` script to run the tests, linting, and code coverage commands.
-This find can also aid in CI pipeline to automatically verifying any pull request.
+This file can also aid in CI pipeline to automatically verify any pull requests.
 Used `flake8` for linting and `coverage` for code coverage.
-To run the script, run:
+To use the script, run:

 ```bash
 ./run_commands.sh -h
 ./run_commands.sh --tests --lint --coverage
 ```

-After the coverage command is run, the coverage report can be found in `htmlcov` directory.
+After the coverage command is run, the coverage report can be found in `htmlcov` directory (open `index.html` file in a browser).

 Want to mention two special test files:

-- `blog/tests/test_rate_limiting.py`: This file contains the tests for rate limiting.
+- `blog/tests/test_rate_limiting.py`: This file contains a testcase that tests rate limiting.
-- `blog/tests/test_sequence.py`: Similar to an integration test, contains sequence of API calls mentioned within the sequence diagram.
+- `blog/tests/test_sequence.py`: Similar to an integration test, contains simulation of sequence of API calls mentioned within the sequence diagram.

 ### Rate limiting

-Used rate limiting to the number of API calls.
-The defaults are as follows and can be tuned as needed in the `settings.py`file:
+Used rate limiting to limit the number of API calls.
+The defaults are as follows and can be tuned as needed within the `settings.py`file:

 ```python